Kierancz/kicz-min/README.md

 # Kicz.me

-A very bare bones personal website with some cool css.
+A bare bones personal website with some cool css.

 ## Install